 Student file of Nora McFarland, a member of the Nez Perce Nation, who entered the school on November 12, 1907 and departed on May 11, 1910.
-The file contains a student information card, an application for enrollment, medical/physical record, letters/correspondence, a former student response...
+The file contains a student information card, an application for enrollment, medical/physical record, correspondence, an outing evaluation, a former student...

 Student information card of Nora McFarland, a member of the Nez Perce Nation, who entered the school on November 12, 1907 and departed on May 11, 1912.
 The file indicates McFarland was living in Sweetwater, Idaho in 1912 and in Fort Lapwai, Idaho in 1913.

 The program for "The Captain of Plymouth," performed as part of the Commencement Exercises of 1909.
 The program lists the various acts of the performance as well as the student actors.